thecarlhall/drupal-cas/README.txt

 table so that your users will continue to be able to log in as before.

-You can see the results of the update script and manage CAS usernames on the "Administration >> People" (admin/people) page.
-A new column displays CAS usernames, and the bulk operations drop-down includes options for rapidly creating and removing CAS usernames.
+You can see the results of the update script and manage CAS usernames on the "Administer >> User Management >> Users" (admin/user/user) page.
+The CAS usernames are shown in parentheses next to the Drupal username.
+The bulk operations drop-down includes options for rapidly creating and removing CAS usernames.
 The "Create CAS username" option will assign a CAS username to each selected account that matches their Drupal name.
 The "Remove CAS usernames" option will remove all CAS usernames from the selected accounts.

 API Changes Since 6.x-2.x
 =========================